Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

+    1. We didn't need to wrap `bulk_to_slabs_flow` with a decorator because it is defined as a collection of `@ct.electron` objects within quacc.

     We have imported the [`quacc.recipes.emt.slabs.bulk_to_slabs_flow`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.slabs.bulk_to_slabs_flow) function, which takes an `Atoms` object along with several optional parameters.
 For demonstration purposes, we specify the `slab_static=None` option to do a relaxation but disable the static calculation on each slab.
-All we have to do to define the workflow is wrap it inside a `@ct.lattice` decorator.
+All we have to do to define the workflow is wrap it inside a `@flow` decorator.

-    Due to the dynamic nature of `bulk_to_slabs_flow`, the number of returned slabs will be dependent on the input `Atoms` object.
-The pattern for creating a dynamic workflow in Covalent is called a ["sublattice"](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-arch/covalent-sdk#sublattice).
-The sublattice, which is really just a fancy name for a sub-workflow within a larger workflow, and its individual compute tasks can also be viewed in the Covalent UI.

     ![Covalent UI](../images/user/tutorial3.gif)